 This document outlines the practices that search committees are expected to use when hiring tenure-track faculty.
-These practices should be considered minimal standards and search committees are encouraged to go above and beyond to ensure that we are maximizing the University’s ability to attract and recruit outstanding, highly competitive candidates while also increasing our representation of women and underrepresented communities.
+These practices should be considered minimal standards, and search committees are encouraged to go above and beyond to ensure that we are maximizing the university’s ability to attract and recruit outstanding, highly competitive candidates while also increasing our representation of women and underrepresented minorities.

 1. Establish a Diverse and Inclusive Search Committee

-It is the responsibility of all search committee members and unit leadership to assure an inclusive process that reflects best practices.
+It is the responsibility of all search committee members and unit leadership to ensure an inclusive process that reflects best practices.

 - Ensure that search committee members and other faculty who will interact with candidates understand and are committed to refraining from asking candidates inappropriate or illegal questions during the search, recruitment, and offer negotiation process.
 Examples of situations to avoid include:

 - Asking additional questions of one candidate that are not asked of others, except where necessary to clarify an answer to a question asked of all candidates or to clarify information in a candidate’s application materials.